Skip to content

 • Multiclass deployments created before Self-Managed AI Platform version 7.0 with feature drift enabled don't have historical data for feature drift of the target; only new data is tracked.

 • DataRobot uses holdout data as a baseline for target drift.
-For multiclass deployments using certain datasets, rare class values could be missing in the holdout data and, as a result, in the baseline for drift.
+As a result, for multiclass deployments using certain datasets, rare class values could be missing in the holdout data and in the baseline for drift.
 In this scenario, these rare values are treated as new values.

 Challengers